vite-pwa/create-pwa/README.md

 ## 🦄 Usage

+> Version v0.7.0: updated all the templates to use **Vite 6**, including also the latest frameworks changes.

+> Use version v0.6.0 for **Vite 5** and previous versions of the frameworks.

 Since the package name begins with `create-`, it is considered a project generator and can be run simply as `@vite-pwa/pwa`.

 This command launches an interactive questionnaire in the command line for configuring different parts of the project.